Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

 \subsection{Nonlinear vs. Linearized Models}

-~ Studies \cite{chen1999model, schildersModelOrderReduction2008, liu2016control} state that the applying linear model order reduction algorithm on a linearized system gives satisfactory performance when the linearized system is close to the nonlinear original one or operating within or near its linear regime.
+~ Studies \cite{chen1999model,schilders2008,liu2016control} state that applying a linear MOR algorithm on a linearized system gives satisfactory performance when the linearized system is close to the original nonlinear one or operating within/near its linear regime.
 In these studies, linearization is performed around one operating point for the whole simulation horizon.
 We apply the same approach by linearizing around two operating points, (0,0) and (0.2,0.05) mg/L for chlorine and fictitious reactant respectively at Tank TK1 of the three-node network.
-In this scenario, a constant demand is drawn from J1 and sources of 2 mg/L chlorine and 0.5 mg/L of the fictitious reactant are provided at R1 and zero initial conditions for other network components.
-As demonstrated in Fig. \ref{fig:3NLin1}, linearization around the operating point of (0,0) results in higher concentrations compared to the nonlinear model (based on NDE \eqref{equ:NDE}) for both chemicals due to the fact it drops out the nonlinear term and basically neglect the mutual reaction.
-On another hand, linearizing the model around one random operating point as (0.2,0.05) mg/L results in relatively closer values for chlorine concentrations but not as close for the fictitious reactant.
-In addition, the choice of the operating point is done based on randomness, not a physical-based process.
-On top of that, unlike this scenario, in real-time water networks hydraulics are not fixed and demands are time-variant resulting in chemical evolution with different schemes for which fixing the operating point for all elements is not actively efficient.
+In this scenario, a constant demand is drawn from J1 and sources of 2 mg/L of chlorine and 0.5 mg/L of the fictitious reactant are provided at R1 and zero initial conditions for other network components.
+As demonstrated in Fig. \ref{fig:3NLin1}, linearization around the operating point of (0,0) results in higher concentrations compared to the nonlinear model (based on the NDE \eqref{equ:NDE}) for both chemicals due to the fact it drops out the nonlinear term and neglects the mutual reaction.
+On the other hand, linearizing the model around one random operating point as (0.2,0.05) mg/L results in relatively closer values for chlorine concentrations but not as close for the fictitious reactant.
+Furthermore, unlike this scenario, in real-time water networks hydraulics are not fixed and demands are time-variant resulting in chemical evolution with different schemes for which fixing the operating point for all elements is not actively efficient.
 That is, we investigate next taking different operating points for each network component along the simulation window every specific number of time-steps.
-Note that for the previous scenario and from this point forward in this section we apply linearization to the model constructed using the Implicit Upwind scheme.